GenomicsAotearoa/hts_workshop_mpi/docs/level2/33_nanopore_mapping.md

 # Mapping Oxford Nanopore sequences to a reference

+!!! clock "time"

     * Teaching: 10 minutes
     * Exercises: 20 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Use `minimap2` to index a reference genome and map long-read data produced with Oxford Nanopore sequencing technology to a reference genome.

     #### Keypoints

     * Understand how to index a reference sequence for mapping with `minimap2`, and know when you may need to perform this step.
     * Understand how to apply `minimap2` to map a set of DNA paired-end reads to the reference.

 ---